ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     - Dictionaries that are explicitly declared in the current module by using the `create dictionary` or `create external dictionary` statement, and that statement does not have a `with language as` clause.
     - Dictionaries from external files.
     - In a pattern specification of an `extract pattern` statement, atoms of type `'string'` and atoms of type `<'string' [match parameters]>` without an explicit `with language as` specification.
     When this statement is absent from inside a module, the runtime component defaults to a language set of German, Spanish, English, French, Italian, and the unspecified language x.
 It is defined as a set: `[de,es,en,fr,it,x_unspecified]`.
-Within a module, there can be only one instance of this statement.
+Within a module, only one instance of this statement can exist.

 ### Usage notes
 {: #aql-def-dict-usage}